aytugyuruk/dice_possibility_calculator/README.md

 # Dice Possibility Calculator

- A simple Python app to simulate dice rolls and display the probability of each face as percentages.
+This Python application simulates rolling a standard six-sided dice multiple times and calculates the probability of each face appearing as percentages.
+It offers a simple and intuitive way to explore probability, making it ideal for educational use, experiments, or dice-based activities.

+Created by Aytuğ Yürük.